Edmund-Kiama/React-Bot-Battlr/README.md

 5. **`Release bots to "Your army"`**: Once a bot has served in your army, you can release them from duty by using the release button
 6. **`Search functionality`**: In bot collection, you can search for bot by selecting a specific class
 7. **`Sort functionality`**: In bot collection, you can sort the displayed bots by either their health, armor or damage.
+8. **`Client Side Routing`**: The navbar has two page links, which can be used to navigate to you army or the bot collection.

 ## Features